LLNL/sundials/doc/arkode/guide/source/Usage/General.rst

 Regardless of where the user's application program resides, its associated compilation and load commands must make reference to the appropriate locations for the library and header files required by ARKODE.
-ARKODE and the SUNDIALS core symbols are found in ``libdir/libsundials_arkode.lib``.
-Symbols for additional SUNDIALS modules, such as vectors and algebraic solvers, are found in
+ARKODE symbols are found in ``libdir/libsundials_arkode.lib``.
+Thus, in addition to linking to ``libdir/libsundials_core.lib``, ARKODE users need to link to the ARKODE library.
+Symbols for additional SUNDIALS modules, vectors and algebraic solvers, are found in

 - ``libdir/libsundials_nvec*.lib``,
 - ``libdir/libsundials_sunlinsol*.lib``,